mell00/trafficCAR/README.md

 ## Overview

 `trafficCAR` is an R package for constructing conditional autoregressive (CAR) precision matrices on graph and road network data.
+It is built for users seeking principled spatial dependence structures for linear networks (streets, paths, and segmented roadways) and end-to-end utilities for turning raw road geometries into model-ready adjacency/weight matrices.

-The package is designed to support methodological and simulation-based work with intrinsic and proper CAR models defined on network structures.
+The package is designed to support methodological, simulation-based, and applied modeling workflows with intrinsic and proper CAR models defined on network structures.
+It includes helpers for turning LINESTRING/MULTILINESTRING features into stable segments, for building graph objects and sparse matrices, and for scaling or constraining CAR precision matrices to align with common spatial statistics conventions.

 Core functionality includes: